-Presenting face to face is an onerous task for even the most experienced business professional and now we are increasingly called on to do it digitally.
-In fact, it’s almost becoming ‘the norm’.
+Presenting face to face is often an onerous task for even the most experienced business professional.
+Now we are increasingly called on to do it digitally.

 1- Know what you are up against

 I recently attended an online presentation whilst preparing an invoice, accepting a LinkedIn connection request and responding to an email.

 It’s not something I’m particularly proud of.
 I don’t brag about it as my ability to multi-task.

 Why did I do it?

 To put it simply, it was deathly boring!

 Despite my guilt, I’ve done it before and it’s likely I’ll do the same thing again if I’m on the recieving end of a mindless presentation.

 Research suggests that the human mind is conditioned to wander 47% of the time.
 When you’re attending digital presentations with easier access to a wide range of other distractions, I’m sure that number soars.